 Although not every one of them will result in an injury, medical errors are extremely common.
 It has been estimated that during a hospital stay, at least 1 patient out of 3 will be a victim of a potential error.
-Every year almost 20,000 medical malpractice lawsuits are filed in tribunal: an outstanding 15% of the total personal injury litigations filed.
-Over $3 billion are spent in payouts provided to the injured patient or his survivors.
+Every year almost 20,000 medical malpractice lawsuits are filed in state and federal tribunals, an outstanding 15% of the total personal injury litigations filed.
+Over $3 billion is spent in payouts provided to the injured patient or his survivors.

 Medical Malpractice and Healthcare Fraud

 Sometimes the alleged medical errors that caused a patient to suffer a more or less severe injury, are all but unintended.
 In order to maximize their profits, unscrupulous health care providers, or even some hospital and clinics, employed some unethical policies that endangered the lives of their patients.
 For example, treatments that were inappropriate or simply less effective have been administered to receive higher Medicare reimbursements or because the health care provider received a kickback from a pharmaceutical company.
 One of the most famous examples of these abhorrent practices was the 2008 scandal that involved Dr. Derek Desai, M.D..
 In order to save no more than $10 per patient, the head of two endoscopy clinics in Nevada ordered his nurses and physicians to “double-dip” all the syringes back into anesthetic vials that were intended for single-use only.
 The consequences were especially dire, with more than one hundred patients being infected by Hepatitis C virus and eventually dying.

 How much time do you have to file a litigation?